mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/call-flow.md

 <br/>

-You may choose to provide your NCCO as part of the request you send to create a call instead of providing an `answer_url`.
-This is done by providing an NCCO in the `ncco` key of your request.
+You may choose to provide your NCCO as part of the request you send to create a call instead of supplying an `answer_url`.
+This is done by providing a `ncco` attribute in the NCCO object of your request.

 ```sequence_diagram
 participant U as User